When to visit the vet?

-A retrobulbar abscess is a collection of pus that forms behind a dog’s eyeball.
-This condition can put pressure on the eye, causing serious health problems.
+A retrobulbar abscess is an accumulation of pus that forms behind a dog’s eyeball.
+This condition can lead to pressure on the eye and thus cause serious health problems.

 The most important facts at a glance